Workflows → AI chatbots

 A helpful FAQ bot reduces questions, increases clarity, and saves time for both sides.

-It doesn't need to be impressive — it needs to be reliable, simple and human.
+It doesn't need to be impressive.
+It needs to be reliable, simple and human.

 Related notes